wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 - The backend verifies the token's signature and extracts user information from it.
 If the token is valid, the request is authenticated; otherwise, it's rejected.

 ==> The above is the authentication process in plain English.
 Implement it in code now.

+## Example Flow:

+1. Frontend Login:

+- User enters credentials.

+- Frontend sends credentials to the backend.

+- Backend validates credentials and responds with a token if valid.

+2. Storing Token:

+- Frontend stores the token securely (e.g., in localStorage).

+3. Protected Routes:

+- For each request to a protected route, the frontend sends the token in the Authorization header.

+4. Backend Authentication:

+- Backend verifies the token's signature and extracts user information.

+- If the token is valid, the request is authenticated.

+5. Token Expiry Handling:

+- If the token expires, the backend responds with a 401 Unauthorized status.

+- The frontend detects this response and prompts the user to log in again.

+## Code Structure:

+- Frontend: Implement login/logout components, handle token storage, and include token in requests.

+- Backend: Implement token generation, middleware for token validation, and protected routes.